-The Priority Axis was created in 2021 with the aim of using the additional allocation to ESIF for the Czech Republic to support operations stimulating recovery from the crisis in connection with the COVID-19 pandemic and its social consequences and preparing a green, digital and resilient economic recovery, in accordance with the REACT-EU Regulation.
-When evaluating
+The Priority Axis was created in 2021 with the aim of using the additional allocation to ESIF for the Czech Republic to support operations stimulating recovery from the crisis in connection with the COVID-19 pandemic and its social consequences and preparing a green, digital and resilient economic recovery, in accordance with the REACT-EU Regulation1.
+When evaluating the experience from the COVID-19 pandemic, the Czech Republic identified areas that should be strengthened, further equipped, and improved in the event of further waves of the pandemic, or other similar emergencies and crisis situations.
+This is the area of healthcare, the integrated rescue system and social infrastructure.

-&lt;sup>1 Regulation (EU) 2020/2221 of the European Parliament and of the Council of 23 December 2020 amending Regulation (EU) No 1303/2013 as regards additional resources and implementing arrangements to provide assistance for fostering crisis repair in the context of the COVID-19 pandemic and its social consequences and for preparing a green, digital and resilient recovery of the economy (REACT-EU).
+1 Regulation (EU) 2020/2221 of the European Parliament and of the Council of 23 December 2020 amending Regulation (EU) No 1303/2013 as regards additional resources and implementing arrangements to provide assistance for fostering crisis repair in the context of the COVID-19 pandemic and its social consequences and for preparing a green, digital and resilient recovery of the economy (REACT-EU).